100% Welcome Bonus

 The Kelly Criterion

 The Kelly Criterion is a bet-sizing technique which balances both risk and reward for the advantage gambler.
 The same principle would work for any investment with an expectation of being profitable.
-For the gambler/investor with average luck bankroll and a fixed bet size, bankroll growth is defined as:
+For the gambler/investor with average luck bankroll and a fixed bet size, the expected bankroll growth after one bet is:

 This product is maximized by Kelly betting.
 Kelly betting also minimizes the expected number of bets required to double the bankroll, when bet sizing is always in proportion to the current bankroll.